-Both Oil Companies (the second was referred to us by the first) realised that with such a large number of engineers involved in originating documents, such as package specifications, functional design documents and reports, that the quality of these key project documents had fallen below an acceptable quality level.
-Individual engineers had created their own document structures, had used different terminology and, for some, document creation was not their particular forte.
+Both Oil Companies (the second was referred to us by the first) were suffering from standardisation and quality issues.
+With a large number of engineers involved in originating project documents (package specifications, functional design documents and reports), the quality of these key project documents had fallen below an acceptable quality level.
+For example, some engineers had created their own document structures, used different terminology and, for some, document creation was not their particular forte.

-Edited documents were uploaded to the document system with a report that detailed any further actions requiring the attention of the originating engineer.
+The edited documents were uploaded to the document system.
+The documents were accompanied with a report that detailed any further actions requiring the attention of the originating engineer.

 Careful Project Management ensured both projects were successfully completed on time, allowing the overall project to remain on schedule.